john-cd/rust_howto/bk/src/categories/development-tools/cargo/cargo.md

 # Pass arguments to the program and collect output
 cargo run -- arg1 somefile.txt > output.txt

-# Quickly checks your code to make sure it compiles but doesn’t produce an executable
+# Quickly checks your code to make sure it compiles but doesn't produce an executable
 cargo check

 # Removes build artifacts